Coming up next, our final news roundup and information overload hour.

 Anyway, let me bring back in Erica.

-Erica, I mean, it's unreal that they spent all that money per child per capita per on education with the worst results in the country, or some of the worst results.
+Erica, I mean, it's unreal that they spend all that money per child per capita on education with the worst results in the country or some of the worst results.

 California, same thing.

-You know what the you know, by the way, California uh spends nearly twenty thousand dollars a student uh on education, and they come in near dead last like New York.
+You know, by the way, California spends nearly $20,000 a student on education, and they come in near dead last like New York.

 They're number one in the country in their public school system.